 Apprenticeship programs provide a unique approach to post-secondary education, combining classroom based learning (known as technical training) with on the job training.
 This enables you to “earn while you learn,” significantly reducing the need for student debt and building your career NOW instead of waiting until you’ve completed your education.

-Automotive Service Technicians are employed across a wide-variety of industries and locations including:
+Upon completion of this program, you will be highly employable across a wide-variety of industries and locations including:

 - Specialty repair shops